You wanna get hiiiigh?

-It will cost you between EUR 9 to 15 ( R 150.00 to R 250.00) per gram depending on where you go.
+The prices vary from coffeeshop to coffeeshop, but you can expect to pay between EUR 10 to 15 ( R 150.00 to R 250.00) per gram depending on where you go.
 Coffeeshops in the centre of town will have much higher prices than places further away.

 We bought 1 gram for EUR 15 (R 250.00) and two joints for EUR 3 (R 50.00) each.

 I also ended up buying a space cake for EUR 7 (R 115.00) and split it up into thirds.